Skycatch/skyverse-unreal/README.md

-# Skycatch Skyverse Plugin for Unreal Engine 5
+# Skycatch SkyVerse Plugin for Unreal Engine 5

-This plugin leverages the Skycatch APIs to easily integrate Skyverse 3d models into Unreal Engine
+This plugin leverages the Skycatch APIs to easily integrate SkyVerse 3d models into Unreal Engine

 ### Version 1.0.1